kkosuge/slack-chatgpt/README.md

 # Slack ChatGPT
 Slack Chatbot with OpenAI's GPT is a conversational chatbot that functions on Slack.
-This chatbot utilizes OpenAI's GPT-3 API, a state-of-the-art language model, to generate human-like responses during chat-based conversations.
+This chatbot utilizes OpenAI's ChatGPT API, a state-of-the-art language model, to generate human-like responses during chat-based conversations.

 ## Functions
 - Automatically responds to mentions on Slack.